 From project inception into operations, the Meherrin Solar Project will stimulate Greensville County’s economy.
 The Project will generate enough clean, renewable energy to power approximately 9,500 homes.

-LOCATION OF THE PROJECT
+LOCATION OF THE PROJECT: WE HEARD YOU

 CREATING VALUE FOR THE GREENSVILLE COUNTY COMMUNITY